justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ```

 Because templates are expressions that return values, developers can use any
-control-flow, functions, or data-structures that they want to.
+control-flow, functions, or data structures that they want to.

-Template expressions only returns a description of DOM, not DOM itself.
+Template expressions only return a description of DOM, not DOM itself.
 This is
 so that template expressions can be re-evaluated efficiently to describe updates
-to DOM, as well as initial DOM tree.
+to DOM, as well as the initial DOM tree.

 ## Detailed Proposal